IRDC logo

 Mixing

-• Always mix a small quantity of food (2-3kg) to get an even distribution of the powder.
+• Always mix a small quantity of food to get an even distribution of the Flubenvet powder.
+Just one 6g scoop (supplied with the 60g box) treats 2 kg of food.

 • The white powder adheres well to the pellets—better than to wheat—so just use pellets over the worming period.